Ithaca (island)

-Ithaca's main island has an area of 96 km2 and had a population in 2011 of 3,231.
-It is the second-smallest of seven main Ionian Islands, after Paxi.
+Ithaca's main island has an area of 96 km2 and in 2021 had a population of 2,862.
+It is the second-smallest of the seven main Ionian Islands, after Paxi.
 Ithaca is a separate regional unit of the Ionian Islands region, and the only municipality of the regional unit.
 The capital is Vathy (or Vathi).

-Modern Ithaca is generally identified with Homer's Ithaca, the home of Odysseus, whose delayed return to the island is the plot of the classical Greek poem the Odyssey.
+Modern Ithaca is generally identified with Homer's Ithaca, the home of Odysseus, whose delayed return to the island is the plot of the epic poem the Odyssey; however, many other attempts at identification have been made.

 Alternative names

 Although the name Ithaca or Ithaka has remained unchanged since ancient times, written documents of different periods also refer to the island by other names, such as: